Reps divided over arms proliferation bill – Daily Trust

 But Yusuf Gagdi (APC, Plateau), who argued in favour of the bill, noted that aside the importation of small arms into Nigeria, indigenous blacksmith were contributing to the proliferation of arms, warning against parading individuals that voluntarily surrender their arms.

 “If you know the implication of locally made arms and ammunition, you will then understand the importance of this bill.
-The inputs of local arms are more dangerous than AK 47 assault rifles.
+The input of local arms are more dangerous that AK 47 assault rifles.
 There is need to look into the activities of local blacksmith,” the lawmaker said.

 “Weapons are literally everywhere; the Police are currently overwhelmed.
 If the Police had been effective, there won’t be any need for a commission,” Namdas stated.